Access Modifiers in Java (Public, Private, Protected, Default) – Beginner Guide

 | private | ✓ | ✗ | ✗ | ✗ |

-Non-Access Modifiers
+Non-Access Modifiers in Java

 1. static

-Belongs to the class, not objects.
+Belongs to the class, not objects

-- Can be accessed without creating an object
+- Access without creating object

-- Shared across all instances of the class
+- Shared across instances

 2. final

-Makes elements unchangeable.
+Makes elements unchangeable

 3. abstract

-Defines incomplete elements.
+Defines incomplete elements

 4. synchronized

-- Method can be accessed by only one thread at a time
+- One thread at a time

-- Prevents data inconsistency in concurrent programs
+- Prevents data inconsistency

 5. volatile